crodriguez1a/interview-alexa/README.md

 **Dialog Testings**

-Since the Python test runner executes tests alphabetical by test name, you'll want to ensure that any utterances in a dialog having an alphabetical naming convention.
+Since the Python test runner executes tests alphabetical by test name, you'll want to ensure that any tests that simulate dialog are named alphabetically.

 ```
 @test_utterance('open my skill')